-- 14.13 The Inspector's advice dated 2nd August 2019 sets out the areas where Main Modifications (MMs) to the LPSV will be required in order for it to be considered "sound".
+- 14.12 The Inspector's advice dated 2nd August 2019 sets out the areas where Main Modifications (MMs) to the LPSV will be required in order for it to be considered "sound".
 Of the five site allocations, the Inspector in her advice identified actions only in relation to St Johns Road and the Civic Office.
 Paragraph 46 of the Inspector's advice confirmed "a modification is required to the "Design" entry in Appendix 6 for EPP.R4 (Land at St Johns Road) to make it explicit that the site is expected to accommodate a replacement for the sports/leisure facility to be lost through the allocation of EPP.R5".
 Her advice goes on to advise that modification proposed in paragraph 5 of document ED85 would be sufficient to ensure the protection of the listed building forming part of allocation EPP.R8 (Land and part of Civic Offices) (Action 20).
-The Inspector confirmed in her response dated 25th November 2019 that she does not have any concerns about areas or allocations in the LPSV which are not mentioned in her advice from August 2021. - 14.14 The comments made regarding Land at St John's Road and Land and part of Civic Offices were points of clarification save for the request to amend the St John's Road "Design" entry to specify Leisure Centre given that a Leisure Centre was to be lost as a result of site allocation EPP.R5 Epping Sports Centre.
-The MMs published by EFDC on the 15th July 2021 addressed this comment and reference is now incorporated into the draft Local Plan.
+The Inspector confirmed in her response dated 25th November 2019 that she does not have any concerns about areas or allocations in the LPSV which are not mentioned in her advice from August 2021. - 14.13 The comments made regarding Land at St John's Road and Land and part of Civic Offices were points of clarification save for the request to amend the St John's Road "Design" entry to specify Leisure Centre given that a Leisure Centre was to be lost as a result of site allocation EPP.R5 Epping Sports Centre.
+The MMs published by EFDC on the 15th July 2021 addressed this comment and reference is now incorporated into the draft Local Plan. - 14.14 Within this context and having due regard to Paragraph 48 of the NPPF, it is considered that there are no unresolved objections in respect of the proposed site allocations at Bakers Lane car park (EPP.R7), Cottis Lane car park (EPP.R6), Epping Sports Centre (Hemnall Street) (EPP.R5).
+With regards to the Land at St John's

-- 14.15 Within this context and having due regard to Paragraph 48 of the NPPF, it is considered that there are no unresolved objections in respect of the proposed site allocations at Bakers Lane car park (EPP.R7), Cottis Lane car park (EPP.R6), Epping Sports Centre (Hemnall Street) (EPP.R5).
-With regards to the Land at St John's (EPP.R4) and Land at and part of Civic Offices (EPP.R5) there are no unresolved objections to the principle of development on these sites. - 14.16 As that the Local Plan Inspector has not raised 'in-principle' objections to the proposed site allocations for the five planning applications; the emerging Local Plan is consistent with the requirements of the NPPF; and the public consultation on the Main Modifications to the Local plan recently ended on 23rd September 2021, it is concluded that the emerging Local Plan is at an advanced stage and must be given significant weight in the determination of planning applications.
+- (EPP.R4) and Land at and part of Civic Offices (EPP.R5) there are no unresolved objections to the principle of development on these sites. - 14.15 As that the Local Plan Inspector has not raised 'in-principle' objections to the proposed site allocations for the five planning applications; the emerging Local Plan is consistent with the requirements of the NPPF; and the public consultation on the Main Modifications to the Local plan recently ended on 23rd September 2021, it is concluded that the emerging Local Plan is at an advanced stage and must be given significant weight in the determination of planning applications. - 14.16 The policy site allocations are set out in the table below alongside the development proposed by the current planning applications.